Kensington Tibetan Terrier puppies next available in January/February 2025

 Yogi (Questa’s sire) and Annabel (of Indiannabel Bones fame).
 Enjoying summertime together on the courtyard porch.
 Maple Street; July 2018.

 GRCHS Kensington’s Questa o Quella? returned to Stowe in September 2021, after three years out on the show circuit.
 He is out of Yogi and Billie and demonstrates such terrific personality, easy care coat and athletic grace – just wait until you meet him.
 Questa’s wins include two Westminster Award of Merit medals, Group 1s, Group 2s, Group 3s, Group 4s and countless Best of Breed wins in the US.
 His gorgeous daughter CH Kensington’s E. Lilli, the 1st by Q is his second AKC Conformation Champion, having earned her first title in March 2022.
-Hers will be one of our 2024 litters, in addition to litters from Coco and Yvette.
+We bred Lilli in August 2024 and also expect to be breeding Coco in September 2024.
+We remain hopeful that we will have Coco puppies available in early 2025.

 Remember Vidal Sassoon?
 Total Pipes with Holly, her daughter.
 17 Feb 2021.